 The Company has reviewed all of the leasing arrangements over the last year in light of the new lease accounting rules in EAS 49.
-The standard will affect primarily the accounting for the Company's operating leases.

 The company' activities as a lessor and lessee are not material therefore there is no significant impact on the financial statements.